zhenglong1603/tp/docs/UserGuide.md

 Format: `addmu ic/NRIC n/MEDICINE_NAME dos/DOSAGE from/START to/END`

 Parameters:
-- `ic/NRIC`: The NRIC of the patient.
+- `NRIC`: The NRIC of the patient.
 It must be a valid NRIC number.
-- `n/MEDICINE_NAME`: The name of the medicine.
+- `MEDICINE_NAME`: The name of the medicine.
 It should not be blank.
-- `dos/DOSAGE`: The dosage of the medicine.
+- `DOSAGE`: The dosage of the medicine.
 It should not be blank.
-- `from/START`: The start date of the medicine usage.
+- `START`: The start date of the medicine usage.
 It must be in the format `dd-MM-yyyy`.
-- `to/END`: The end date of the medicine usage.
+- `END`: The end date of the medicine usage.
 It must be in the format `dd-MM-yyyy`.

 Examples:
 * `addmu ic/T0260144G n/Paracetamol dos/Two 500mg tablets, 4 times in 24 hours from/23-02-2025 to/25-02-2025`